College Readiness Validation (ADM 100-008)

 3.0 Scope

-This policy applies to all prospective students seeking admission to Baker College, including traditional first-year students, post-traditional first-time students, non-traditional first-time students, and undergraduate transfer students.
+This policy applies to all prospective students seeking undergraduate admission to Baker College, including traditional first-year students, non-traditional and post-traditional applicants, and undergraduate transfer students.
+It excludes applicants to graduate programs and non-degree-seeking individuals.
 The policy delineates the criteria for admissions based on high school GPA, academic trends, and college coursework performance.
-It does not cover admissions criteria for graduate programs or non-degree seeking students.

 4.0 Policy Statement